 1. Distance Yourself From “Toxic” People and Solidify Your Support Group.

 The people you spend the most time with will likely have some influence over your mental state.
 If, after spending time around certain individuals or groups, you find yourself feeling more worried, tired, depressed, or anxious—take notice and try to limit your exposure if possible.
 The people you choose to allow into your life will have a major impact on how you feel about yourself.
 If they make you happy and fulfilled, it’ll be easier to ward off anxiety.

 2. Take a “Stay-Cation” if You Can’t Vacation.

 With weekend getaways, you don’t have to be anxious about losing your luggage, wasting money on an overpriced ticket, or spending hours waiting in a stuffy airport.
 By giving yourself permission to relax at home and go to your “happy place,” you can ease tension and clear your mind of the 100 thoughts per minute that usually race through it.
 If you can’t find an entire weekend to devote to destressing, immerse yourself in activities you love for a few minutes instead.
 This can be something as simple as reading an interesting book, dancing around your room to your favorite songs, or singing in the shower.
 A short break is often all it takes to gain some perspective and ease anxiety.

 [Related: Why You Should Take a Stay-Cation.]

-Anxiety can affect even the strongest and wisest among us.
-Engaging in self-help is an act of personal empowerment, not weakness.
-Books like Gretchen Rubin’s The Happiness Project, Brett Blumenthal’s A Whole New You: Six Steps to Ignite Change for Your Best Life, and Christine Hassler’s Twenty Something, Twenty Everything put matters in perspective, reassure you there are others experiencing similar travails, and are naturally calming.
+Everyone experiences anxiety at some point- even the most prudent and intelligent people.
+Rather than being a sign of personal weakness, seeking self-help is an act of strength.
+Books such as Gretchen Rubin’s The Happiness Project, Brett Blumenthal’s A Whole New You: Six Steps to Ignite Change for Your Best Life, and Christine Hassler’s Twenty Something, Twenty Everything reminds you that you are not alone in your experiences and can provide a sense of peace.